ignite/web/packages/client-js/README.md

 ```

-The client implements EventEmitter and runs a periodic connectivity test so will emit the following events based on the connection state:
+The client implements EventEmitter, runs a periodic connectivity test, and emits the following events based on the connection state:

 * 'api-status' : true/false
 * 'rpc-status' : true/false
 * 'ws-status' : true/false

-You can listen for and handle those in your application in the standard way:
+You can listen for and handle those events in your app in the standard way:

 ```
 client.on('api-status', (status) => {